yiyuma/technical-tutorials/Database/Basic.md

 ## Database
-Database can store and manage data.
+Database can store and manage data.<br>

+## Database system
+- Database
+- Database Management System(DBMS): Software, which we can connect, query and manage the database.

 ## DBMS (Database Management System)
 - relational: RDBMS (Relational Database Management System)